schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### DNS Forwarder (Dnsmasq)

-Dnsmasq will forward DNS requests to the configured system DNS servers, either explicitly set or received via DHCP.
+Dnsmasq will forward DNS requests to the configured system DNS servers.
+Earlier, you either explicitly configured them or decided to receive the DNS servers via DHCP from your ISP.
 Because Unbound already uses port 53, we'll use port 5335 for Dnsmasq.
 We'll later create rules to port forward DNS traffic to this port.

 Navigate to {{< breadcrumb "Services" "Dnsmasq DNS" "Settings" >}}.